Chapter 10: Audience, Income, Jobs

 Companies that have earned the “seal of approval” for podcast measurement systems, verified by IAB Tech Lab, give an added measure of confidence for publishers and advertisers about the accuracy of audience counts.

-The Podcast Consumer Tracker (PCT) is a subscription product from Edison Research.
-It lists the top 30 podcasts in America by reach — not downloads — among weekly podcast consumers.
+It lists the top 50 podcasts in America by reach — not downloads — among weekly podcast consumers.
 Reach is the percentage of weekly podcast listeners who say they have listened to any one of these shows in the last week.

-Triton Digital offers monthly measurement based on weekly downloads over a four-week period and has some different publishers than what appears in Podtrac rankings and requires publishers to opt-in.
+3) Triton Digital offers monthly measurement for the Top 100 podcasts based on weekly downloads over a four-week period and has some different publishers than what appears in Podtrac rankings and requires publishers to opt-in.

-The Apple podcast “Top Shows” charts do not measure downloads and not everyone uses Apple to listen to podcasts.
-They are generally understood to be a trending chart – what is popular at the moment – rather than a measure of how big or influential a podcast is overall.
-The Verge says the Apple charts can be easily gamed.
+4) The Apple podcast “Top Shows” charts are generally understood to be a trending chart – what is popular at the moment – rather than a measure of how big or influential a podcast is overall, and The Verge says the Apple charts can be easily gamed.
+These do not measure downloads and since not everyone uses Apple to listen to podcasts, this is only a snippet of listenership.

-Companies like Spotify and Stitcher also offer top podcast charts, with Spotify’s charts updated daily featuring the 200 most popular shows localized by region.
+5) Spotify charts feature the 200 most popular shows localized by region.

-Worldwide, a Global Top 200 podcast chart by measurement company Chartable, looks at 20 different countries based on weekly changes among the 5,000 podcasts using their proprietary feed integration.
+6) Chartable has a Global Top 200 podcast chart across 20 different countries based on weekly changes among the 5,000 podcasts using their proprietary feed integration.
 They are opt-in, so a publisher has to decide to join, free of charge.

 Can You Make Money With Podcasts?